g-male/darin-portfolio/content/capturing/editorial/we-love-you-kate-shoot-for-prngrphy.md

 ---
 Editorial/post-production, shot on digicam for PRNGRPHY, 2024.

-Charliexcx wearing one on stage, 2024.
+As seen on Charliexcx, 2024.